LHNCBC/lforms/r5-support.md

 ## Supported

 ### Top-level fields
-Same as R4(see r4-support.md).
+Same as R4 (see r4-support.md).

 ### Item-level fields
-Same as R4(see r4-support.md).
-Except the following changes:
+Same as R4 (see r4-support.md), except the following changes:
 * type: add 'coding', remove 'choice' and 'open-choice'
 * answerConstraint: support 'optionsOnly' and 'optionsOrString'.
   No support for 'optionsOrType' yet.

 ### Extensions
-Same as R4(see r4-support.md).
+Same as R4 (see r4-support.md).

 ## Not yet supported
 ### Top-level fields